Life on Campus

 Living on the YU Campus provides each student with access to all that the YU community has to offer.

 The Yeshiva University cafeteria serves hot meals 3 times daily and has 24 / 7 access to warm meals, snacks and refreshments available for purchase using a designated meal card.
-In addition to snack and drink machines around the campus, two local pizza stores, a Chinese restaurant, a Mediterranean Cuisine and a Kosher supermarket are all located on the immediate YU campus.
-A kosher bakery is located just a few blocks,and a new kosher Burger & Sub–Sandwich restaurant is set to open shortly as well.
+In addition to snack and drink machines around the campus, two local pizza stores, a Chinese restaurant, a Mediterranean Cuisine, two burger joints and a Kosher supermarket are all located on the immediate YU campus.
+A kosher Dunkin’ Donuts is located on campus as well.
 There are various stores and services nearby to service all a students needs, including a pharmacy, and various supermarkets, barber shops dry cleaners and more.
 A local, private shuttle is provided by Yeshiva University to help ease access to any of the local train or bus stations, when needed.

 I like having access to resources while studying, and during down time I enjoy having the YU Gym and pool on campus.
 The dorm staff are always helpful and nice, making it easy to live in the dorms.